phmatray/Ducky/docs/general/advanced-topics/immutable-state-management.md

 # Immutable State Management

 Immutability is a core principle in modern state management, and it plays a crucial role in ensuring that your application remains predictable, easy to debug, and scalable.
-In R3dux, immutability is enforced across all state transformations, making it an essential concept to understand deeply.
+In Ducky, immutability is enforced across all state transformations, making it an essential concept to understand deeply.

 ## What is Immutability?